Berkan Kutlu: Return to Galatasaray

 It was announced that he returned to Galatasaray on 12 January 2024.

+His departure from Galatasaray on January 4, 2026, was announced.

 International career

 Kutlu was born in Switzerland and is of Turkish descent.
 He represented the Turkey national U21 team in a 1–0 2021 European Under-21 Championship qualification win over Andorra U21 on 4 September 2020.
 He debuted for the senior Turkey national team in a 1–1 2022 FIFA World Cup qualification tie with Norway on 8 October 2021.